jericks/geometrycommands/source/commands/draw.rst

    * -s --stroke: The stroke Color

+   * -t --strokeOpacity: The stroke opacity

+   * -r --strokeWidth: The stroke width

    * -l --fill: The fill Color

+   * -o --fillOpacity: The fill opacity

    * -m --shape: The marker shape (circle, square, ect..)

-   * -s --size: The marker size
+   * -z --size: The marker size

    * -c --drawCoords: The flag for drawing coordinates or not